Spirituality Programs

 Ignatian Exercises - Retreat in Daily Life

 The Ignatian Exercises are offered at St. Paul’s as a 32-week program, beginning each September.
 The program is a comprehensive set of spiritual exercises, designed to help bring a soul into closer and direct relationship with God.
 The Exercises, which are Biblically and Liturgically based, remain in their original form as they were written down and codified by Ignatius of Loyola in the 1500’s.
 Maybe you sense that the world is speeding by at a dizzying pace.
 Do you hear a still small voice calling you to refuge?
 Perhaps an Ignatian Adventure is for you!
-Registration period for Retreat in Daily Life is June 14 through July 12, 2024.
 A specific prayer method will be taught in August and September in preparation for the retreat.
 Groups begin in September and end in May.
-For details on taking a significant step in your spiritual journey, please go to the Episcopal Diocese of Oklahoma website: epiok.org/spiritual-direction.
+For details on taking a significant step in your spiritual journey, please visit the Episcopal Diocese of Oklahoma Site.

 Prerequisites for this intensive course of prayer are required, along with a personal interview, which must be completed by August for enrollment in September.